-When the Duke EOHW clinic is closed, the Duke Emergency Department is available for student clinical, or lab related infectious disease issues/exposures or if they require immediate attention for another lifethreatening injury.
+When the Duke EOHW clinic is closed, the Duke Emergency Department is available for student clinical, or lab related infectious disease issues/exposures or if students require immediate attention for another life- threatening injury.
 The Duke Emergency Department will provide care as required.
 Follow-up care will be provided by Student Health.